Call for papers

 – Alfredo Ferrante, Professor, University of Pavia (Italy)

-- Jean-Louis Respaud, Associate Professor of Private Law, University of Montpellier, LICeM
+– Jean-Louis Respaud, Senior Lecturer in Private Law, University of Montpellier, LICeM

-The congress will be held on Thursday February 27 and Friday February 28, 2025.
+The conference will be held on Thursday, February 27 and Friday, February 28, 2025.

-A cultural afternoon will be held on Friday afternoon, February 28.
+A cultural afternoon will be organized on Friday afternoon, February 28.

 The conference will be held at the Faculty of Law and Political Science of the University of Montpellier.